-More people need mental health care, but psychiatrists are in short supply
+More people need mental-health care, but psychiatrists are in short supply

 Psychiatry’s growing popularity as a career choice comes as the nation grapples with a stubborn shortage of psychiatrists that some fear will continue to deepen.

-The shortage is most acute in rural areas and poor urban neighborhoods that often aren’t the first choice for in-demand doctors with plentiful options, but is also being felt across big cities as the need for mental health professionals outpaces supply.
+The shortage is most acute in rural areas and poor urban neighborhoods that often aren’t the first choice for in-demand doctors with plentiful options, but is also being felt across big cities as the need for mental-health professionals outpaces supply.

 “We feel it is an emergency,” said Marvin Lindsey, CEO of the Community Behavioral Healthcare Association of Illinois, which represents mental health agencies that serve mostly low-income residents.
 “We feel it’s getting worse.”

 The reasons for the shortfall are varied.
-Greater awareness, diminished stigma and a worsening opioid crisis are driving more people to seek mental and behavioral health care.
+Greater awareness, diminished stigma and a worsening opioid crisis are driving more people to seek mental- and behavioral health care.
 Meanwhile, nearly 60 percent of psychiatrists are over age 55, fueling a retirement wave that experts say exceeds the pipeline of new doctors who fill limited psychiatric residency slots.

 Low insurance reimbursement rates for psychiatrists might also be keeping some people from pursuing the specialty, or, if they do, from joining insurance networks, which keeps services out of reach of many people who can’t afford to pay out of pocket.